rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - **Should Not**
   - rely solely on visual cues to indicate an error
   - alter the user provided input to make it validate without providing the user with a validation message conveying this change

+  ##### Client-side Validation
+Client-side validation results in a better user experience and makes resolving validation errors more understandable.
+By using script languages user’s input can be validated as they type.
+This means a more responsive, visually rich validation.
+With client-side validation, form never gets submitted if validation fails.

+##### Server-side Validation
+**Server-side Validation responses occur as part of a page refresh, the are available as part of a pages content and are not notifications.**
+With these responses information is being sent to the server and validated using server-side languages.
+If the validation fails, the response is then sent back, the page is refreshed and the new data is presented to the users.

+This experience is while less optimal than client validation can be helped with the following considerations:

+- **May**
+  - Change the title of the page
+  - Give the error a heading level: Provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.
+  - Visually style the error in such a way that it is distinguishable from other content
+  - Provide a same-page link so that users can jump directly to the form field that has the error.

 #### Required Form Fields Display
 The Asterisks may not be read by all screen readers (in all reading modes) and may be difficult for users with low vision because they are rendered in a smaller size than default text.